rich-ramsey/knot_dmc/readme.md

 This project creates a reproducible manuscript for the knots dynamic models of choice (dmc) project using the R package papaja().

-This project is supplementary to the main analyses performed by Sam.
+This project incorporates the main evidence accumulation analyses performed by Sam.
-As such, the main analysis, data, models and code are stored on the open science framework: [https://osf.io/ea6gk/](https://osf.io/ea6gk/)

-The purpose of this project is just to produce the manuscript in papaja() and create any figures that are additional to those that are already compiled and available on the OSF.
+We also provide code to run the manifest analysis of reaction time and accuracy separately.

 # Basic components of the workflow #